darktable-org/dtdocs/content/module-reference/processing-modules/diffuse.md

 ## direction

-- Positive values make diffusion rather avoid edges (isophotes)
-- Negative values make diffusion follow gradients more closely
-- Zero affects both equally (isotropic)
+In the following controls, positive values cause diffusion to avoid edges (isophotes), negative values make diffusion follow gradients more closely, and zero affects both equally (isottropic).

 1st order anisotropy
 : The direction of diffusion of the low-frequency wavelet layers relative to the orientation of the gradient of the low-frequency (_1st order speed_ setting).